itdxer/blog.itdxer.com/_posts/2023-06-04-gradient-boosting-as-a-blind-gradient-descent.md

       </div>
       <ol style="margin: 10px 0px 10px 0px;">
           <li>What is the correct class for the unknown sample? (blue or green)</li>
-          <li>Can you find training samples on the graphs for which gradient boosting makes largest errors?</li>
+          <li>Can you find training samples on the graphs which gradient boosting cannot assign to the correct class?</li>
-          <li>Can you find cases where tree partitioning is more sensetive to outliers?</li>
+          <li>Can you find cases where tree partitioning is the most sensetive to outliers?</li>
           <li>Look at the partition of the first tree.
-Can you say why the horizontal lines of the partitions are placed where they are?
+Can you say why the vertical lines of the partitions are placed where they are?
 Can you get better partitions by shifting them more to the left/right?</li>
           <li>Why, for the first iteration, all 12 samples are so similar?
 How would you compare them to the second and third iteration?
 Can you explain why they become more diverse?</li>
           <li>Look at the partitions of the third tree.
 Can you explain why doesn't tree try to better separate blue from green points?</li>
           <li>Look at the partition of the second tree.
 Can you explain why the partition at the top-right corner doesn't include only green points?</li>